CFLC is now recruiting interns to assist in development and execution of our projects, educational materials, and service areas.

 This internship is appropriate for rising 3rd year law students with significant experience with family law, LGBTQIA+ issues, and/or nonprofit development and organizational experience with an interest in contributing to the development of our organization and projects.
 The internship will involve hands-on training in family law practice, LGBTQIA+ rights and issues, and non-profit management with direct supervision and mentoring.

-The Fall 2019 (Sept-Dec) and Spring 2020 (January-April) internships/externships are expected to be part time and require a minimum commitment of 16 hours/week in-person during business hours for at least 10 weeks.
+Fall 2021 (September-December) internships/externships are expected to be part time and require a minimum commitment of 16 hours/week during business hours for at least 10 weeks during those months.

 Our internships are unpaid.
 We are happy to comply with school requirements for securing externship or public interest course credit, and we have served as an externship placement for Harvard Law School, Brooklyn Law School and New York Law School for several years.
 Opportunity exists for mentoring on specific skill development, a recommendation letter and references/connections for public interest, small firm, solo practice, or legal service/non-profit/LGBTQ practice at the end of the semester.